 - also known as nits / pediculus humanus capitis

 - can be visible to the naked eye

 Head lice are spread through human contact, and are often more commonly found in children.
 They are highly infectious.
 Their eggs are white and can often be mistaken for dandruff.
 They tend to be found more toward the back of the head and near the ears, but can sometimes be found nearer the forehead and eyebrows.

 Head lice often cause itchiness which can become more severe depending on the extent and size of the infestation.
 Head lice can also be unpleasant and may impact on overall mental wellbeing, due to the stigmas associated.

 The only way to ‘diagnose’ head lice is to brush your hair with a fine-toothed comb, preferably when the hair is wet, in order to uproot and detect live lice.
 You can continue to practice this ‘wet-combing’ technique as a method of complete removal.

 Other treatments may take the form of medicinal lotions, sprays or creams - sometimes these contain an active ingredient called permethrin.
 As opposed to a removal method like wet-combing, these treatments work to kill lice.
-They may need to be repeated a week later.
+They may need to be repeated a fortnight later.
 Again, head lice are highly infectious so any people living in one house should be treated at the same time.